-called "two-step verification," also known as "two-factor authentication."
-The idea is that accessing a system requires two things: something you have, and something you know.
-An ATM bank card is the most common form of two-step authentication.
+An ATM bank card is the most common form of multi-factor authentication.
 To use an ATM banking machine, you need a physical card with a magnetic stripe (something you have), and you also need a private numeric PIN passcode (something you know).
 This provides an extra layer of security because the card is useless without the PIN and vice-versa.

-It is becoming popular to use twostep verification to provide extra security on the Internet.
-One way this works is that if you log into an account from an unfamiliar computer (say, an Internet cafe, or a work or university computer lab), the server will send an SMS text message to your phone with a short numeric code that must be entered (in addition to the normal password) to proceed.
+Multi-factor authentication provides extra security on the internet.
+One way this works is that if you log into an account from an unfamiliar computer (say, an internet cafe, a work computer, or a university computer lab), the server will send an SMS text message to your phone with a short numeric code that must be entered (in addition to the normal password) to proceed.
 Someone who found your password would not be able to use it on their own computer without access to your phone.
 This also serves to alert you if someone unfamiliar tries to use your account.

-Some other two-step verification methods require you to install a special authenticator app on your phone, or even a separate keychainsized device with an LCD screen that displays a code which changes every few seconds.
-In all cases, the basic idea is the same, that you need to have something (usually a phone) and know something (your normal password).
+Some other multi-factor authentication methods require you to install a special authenticator app on your phone, or even a separate keychain-sized device with an LCD screen that displays a code which changes every few seconds.